jorgeanais/apolo/README.md

  1. `catalog_proc`: this module performs the pre-processing of the catalogs,  including matching, cleaning and feature extraction.

- 2. `clustering`: this module has the tools to perform the clustering, setup data, and do some benchmarks.
+ 2. `clustering`: this module has the tools to perform the clustering and setup data.

  3. `data`: this module include data relevant to tiles in the region of interest and stellar cluster to do some test.